Suggested Sowing Rates

 EM4 is composed of species that are adapted to growing on soils with a high clay content.
 Clay soils are generally mildly acid to neutral, prone to waterlogging, sticky and heavy when wet, and hard to crumble when dry.

 Endeavour to select ground that is not highly fertile and does not have a problem with perennial weeds.
 Good preparation is essential to success so aim to control weeds and produce a good quality seed bed before sowing.

-To prepare a seed bed first remove weeds using repeated cultivation or a herbicide.
+To prepare a seed bed first remove weeds using repeated cultivation.
 Then plough or dig to bury the surface vegetation, harrow or rake to produce a medium tilth, and roll, or tread, to produce a firm surface.

 Preparing a seed bed on clay can be difficult, particularly on raw clay sub-soils low in organic matter.
 Clay soils are also prone to compaction and poor drainage.
 Well timed preparation and sowings are therefore important to successful establishment.
 As clay is unworkable when very wet or very dry, autumn sowings may not be possible.
 It is sometimes better to dig or plough the soil in the autumn, allow winter frosts to break down the clods, and prepare a seedbed in the spring.